phax/peppol-commons/README.md

 # News and noteworthy

 v12.6.1 - work in progress
+* Added SPID parsing helpers to `SPIDHelper`: `getMainID`, `getUseCaseID` and `getServiceProviderSuffix` to extract the respective parts from a valid SPID, plus `getMainIDFromSeatID` to extract the SPID Main ID from a Peppol Seat ID.
+All return `null` for invalid input.
 * Removed the EC SML fallback in EPeppolNetwork

 v12.6.0 - 2026-07-17